bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 ### Heading Out

-True to Gundren's word, Jonas and Kenan had the wagon loaded and oxen hitched the next morning by the time the heroes arrived at the warehouse.
+True to Gundren's word, Jonas, Kenan, and a friend had the wagon loaded and oxen hitched the next morning by the time the heroes arrived at the warehouse.
 They review the collection of goods with the heroes:

 1. 12 sacks of flour
 2. 7 casks of salted pork